mihneadb/no-nonsense/README.md

 # Features

 > This is a work in progress.
-Check the issues for status.
+Check tickboxes for status.

 - [ ] disqus support
 - [ ] responsive